AMDESE/sev-tool/readme.md

          $ sudo ./sevtool --ofolder ./certs --set_self_owned
          ```
 10. set_externally_owned
-     - Required input args: This function, among other things, calls pek_cert_import, so the OCA Private key file (.pem) is a required argument.
+     - This function sets the platform as self-owned, exports a PEK CSR, signs it and re-imports it in one go.
+A Private key file (.pem) is a required argument.
+     - Required input args: The private key of the OCA (.pem format)
      - Files read in: [oca_priv_key_file]
      - Outputs: none
      - Example